The story.

 After nearly thirty years of fighting to be heard, we are finally standing on the edge of something new — something that feels like hope.

-My dad’s case is now being represented by the New England Innocence Project, a team of dedicated attorneys and advocates who specialize in helping the wrongfully convicted.
-For the first time, people outside our family truly see what we’ve been saying all along — that the evidence never added up, that the science has changed, and that an innocent man has spent half his life behind bars for something he didn’t do.
+For the first time, my dad’s case is in the hands of people who are truly listening.
+People who see what we have been saying all along — that the evidence never made sense, that the science used to convict him has changed, and that an innocent man has spent half his life behind bars for something he didn’t do.

-After decades of closed doors, someone finally said, “Let’s look again.”
+After decades of silence, dismissal, and closed doors, someone finally said, “Let’s look again.”

-For our family, those words mean everything.
-This hearing isn’t freedom yet, but it’s the chance to bring the truth into the light — to show the evidence that was ignored, the science that’s evolved, and the humanity that was lost in the rush to judgment.
+For our family, those words are everything.
+This hearing isn’t freedom — not yet — but it is a chance.
+A chance to bring the truth into the light.
+A chance to show the evidence that was ignored, the science that evolved without him, and the humanity that was lost in the rush to judgment.

 My dad has waited almost thirty years for this moment.
-Thirty years of believing that one day, the truth would find its way to the surface.
-Thirty years of missed birthdays, holidays, and milestones — and still, somehow, holding on to faith.
+Thirty years of believing that one day the truth would surface.
+Thirty years of missed birthdays, holidays, and milestones — and still, somehow, holding on to faith when there was every reason not to.

 I’ve learned not to take anything for granted when it comes to the justice system.
-But for the first time in a long time, it feels like we’re moving forward — not just surviving the story, but rewriting it.
+But for the first time in a very long time, it feels like we are moving forward — not just surviving the story, but beginning to change it.

-This fight has always been about more than one man.
-It’s about every family who’s ever been silenced, every person who’s ever been buried under false assumptions, and every innocent person still waiting for the world to believe them.
+This fight has never been about just one man.
+It’s about every family that has been silenced, every person buried under false assumptions, and every innocent life still waiting for someone to finally listen.